Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 At this time, we have no information on what type of animal testing, if any, that Kabo participates in.

-However, given this brand is still extremely young, this lack of recalls is not surprising, and Kabo needs to maintain this record in the coming years to be proven as consistent.
+However, given that the brand is still extremely young, this lack of recalls is not surprising, and Kabo needs to maintain this recall-free record in the coming years to be proven as a consistent and reliable brand.

-In spite of Kabo’s recall-free record, we encourage all pet owners to be careful and vigilant of any future recalls of Kabo or any other pet food brand.
+In spite of Kabo’s recall-free record, we encourage all pet owners to be careful and vigilant of any future recalls of Kabo or any other pet food brand to ensure their pets remain healthy and safe.

 Kabo Featured Articles